Owen Oglethorpe

 Owen Oglethorpe (c.
-1502 – 31 December 1559) was an English academic and Roman Catholic Bishop of Carlisle, 1557–1559.
+1502 – 31 December 1559) was an English academic and Bishop of Carlisle, 1557–1559.

 Childhood and Education

 Oglethorpe was born in Tadcaster, Yorkshire, England (where he later founded a school), the third son of George Oglethorpe.
 He studied at Magdalen College, Oxford, where he was elected a Fellow in 1524.
 He completed his BA in 1525, received his MA in 1529, and his BTh and DTh in 1536.
 He was reputed to have taken a keen interest in his studies.

 Career

 Oglethorpe was appointed a Junior Proctor at Oxford University in 1533.
 He served as President of Magdalen from 1536 to 1552, was Vice-Chancellor of Oxford for 1551–1552, and was again President of Magdalen from 1553 to 1555.
 In addition to being one of Henry VIII's chaplains, he was also a canon of both Christ Church, Oxford, and St. George's Chapel, Windsor (1540–1553).
 In 1541 he was appointed Rector of Romaldkirk in the newly created Diocese of Chester.
 The exact date is not recorded but he was appointed by Henry VIII himself.
 He was deprived of the freehold of the living on 4 August 1559 (just over a month after being deprived of his See for failing to take the Oath of Supremacy to Elizabeth I).

 Oglethorpe was unpopular with the 'reformers' at Oxford, and he was forced to resign his university offices during the reign of Edward VI.
 His fortunes changed under Mary I, and was appointed Dean of Windsor and Registrar of the Order of the Garter, serving from 1553 to 1556.